d-sch/d-sch.github.io/content/posts/2025-03-02-use-shell-script-to-control-server-by-websocket.md

 {.blockqoute}

 That sounds interesting.
 Essentially it:
-- creates a new instance of a process on each WebSocket connection
+- creates a new instance of an application on each incoming WebSocket connection
-- sends everything read from `stdout` to the client
+- sends everything read from process `stdout` to the client
 - reads everthing retrieved from the client to `stdin` of the process
 - finally it stops the process after the connection is closed

 That sounds a lot like what I need for my Minecraft server.
-Beside please don't start a process for each connection...
+Beside please don't start a Minecraft server for each connection...

 # Providing a WebSocket Minecraft console
 Up until now we had a TCP listener waiting for connections and connect to the `stdin` and `stdout` of the Minecraft server (via named pipes).

-All we need is that websocketd is connecting to the `stdin` and `stdout` of an Ncat that connect by network to the listening Ncat:
+All we need now is that websocketd is connecting to the `stdin` and `stdout` of an Ncat configured to connect over the network to the listening Ncat:

 ```bash
 websocketd --port=8080 nc localhost 49999
 ```